lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="62873911" title="Translation State" name="books/2023/translation-state.jpg" width="200" >}}

 Ann Leckie doesn't know how to write bad books.

-She's a 5-star only author.
-Translation state has three main characters, each chapter follows a different character and uses a different POV.
+Translation state has three main characters.
+Each chapter follows a different character and uses a different POV.
 I loved every page.
-It's entertaining and weird (because a great gook about aliens must be weird!)
+It's entertaining and weird.
+That's a compliment: a great gook about aliens must be weird!

 {{</ book >}}